 Redwood Slab Coffee Tables

-One of the most common uses for a beautiful old growth California redwood slab is as a coffee table.
-Coffee tables come in all shapes and sizes.
+One of the most common uses for a beautiful old-growth California redwood slab is as a coffee table.
+Redwood slab coffee tables come in all shapes and sizes.
 The more unique the wood, the more of a conversation piece it becomes.
-These are also a great DIY project.
+These are also great DIY projects.

 Designing a Coffee Table